Richard Holland (horse breeder): "Holland House"

 Sometime around 1854 he engaged architect James Macgeorge to build him a two-storey residence of twelve rooms, then changed his mind and opted for a single-storey design of 14 main rooms that Macgeorge had previously drawn up, which would cost more.
 Macgeorge accepted the builder's revised quote.
 By 1860 only the stables had been completed so Holland sacked Macgeorge and appointed G. S. Kingston in his place.
 From reports of the Supreme Court hearing it appears that the builder, James Tyrie, had finished the contract by the end of 1861, but the new architect refused to pay for "extras" that had been approved by Macgeorge.

 Sandstone used for the decorative crenellations came from England as ships' ballast but the remainder was Barossa Valley sandstone.

 One major expense was a large in-ground tank to collect all the rain that fell on the main buildings.
 An extensive cellar was cut into the hillside.
 A less practical innovation was a vault or crypt built under the stairs of the conservatory at the front of the building.
 It was Holland's wish for his body to be entombed there when the time came.

-Later dubbed, "Holland House", the building was completed in 1862.
-It has been suggested that its design and scale were an attempt by Holland to outdo Stephen King's pile further along the North Para River, later dubbed "Kingsford House".
+Later dubbed "Holland House", the building was completed in 1862.
+It has been suggested that its design and scale were an attempt by Holland to outdo King's "Kingsford House", further along the North Para River.